 Sheet 1 is furthest to the left

-Save your file and create new account grouping in MindBridge.
+- Save your file and create a new account grouping in MindBridge.
 Use the revised file when prompted to provide your Classified Grouped Trial Balance.

-All of the account codes begin with Net Profit or Net Assets
+All account codes begin with Net Profit or Net Assets

 Sometimes after importing your CCH trial balance you may notice that all of the account codes start with Net Profit or Net Assets.
 This can be for one of two possible reasons:

-1. The Sum of Account Groupings box was not checked off when exporting the Classified Grouped Trial Balance out of CCH.
+The Sum of Account Groupings box was not checked off when exporting the Classified Grouped Trial Balance out of CCH

 This is the most common reason for this issue.
 To resolve this issue, simply go back to CCH and re-export the proper file.
 You need to make sure the following box is checked off: